Combat is handled in Anesidora using three different methods: Abstract, Cinematic, and Tactical.

 Sometimes a Character’s surrounding affects their ability to perform Actions.
 Everything from light to sound can make Actions more difficult.

-Light Sources can also affect a Character’s ability to make Skill Rolls and Ranged Attacks.
+Light Sources can also affect a Character’s ability to make Skill Rolls and Shooting Attacks.
 The only light that matters is the light in the target’s zone.

-Low Light (Candlelight, Flashlights, Torches) - Need 1 Eye of Horus in your dice pool to Succeed a ranged attack if you are more than 1 Zone away from the target.
+Low Light (Candlelight, Flashlights, Torches) - Need 1 Eye of Horus in your dice pool to Succeed a shooting attack if you are more than 1 Zone away from the target.

-Total Darkness (Complete and absolute darkness) - You can only make Ranged attacks against targets in your Zone.
-Ranged and Melee attacks require an Eye of Horus to succeed.
+Total Darkness (Complete and absolute darkness) - You can only make shooting attacks against targets in your Zone.
+Shooting and Melee attacks require an Eye of Horus to succeed.

 Precipitation and Wind